DPOD: 6D Pose Object Detector and Refiner

 \section{Introduction}

 Object detection has always been an important problem in computer vision and a large body of research has been dedicated to it in the past.
 This problem, like many other vision problems, witnessed a complete renaissance with the advent of deep learning.
 Detectors like R-CNN~\cite{girshickRichFeatureHierarchies2014a}, and its follow-ups Fast-RCNN~\cite{girshickFastRcnn2015}, Faster-RCNN~\cite{renFasterRCNNRealTime2015}, Mask-RCNN~\cite{heMaskRCNN2017}, then YOLO~\cite{redmonYouOnlyLook2015} and SSD~\cite{liuSSDSingleShot2016} marked this research field with excellent performance.
 All these works localize objects of interest in images in terms of tight bounding boxes around them.
-However, in many applications, e.g. augmented reality, robotics, machine vision, etc., this is not enough and a full 6D pose is necessary.
+However, in many applications, e.g., augmented reality, robotics, machine vision, etc., this is not enough and a full 6D pose is necessary.
 While this problem is easier to solve in depth images, in RGB images it is still quite challenging due to perspective ambiguities and significant appearance changes of the object when seen from different viewpoints.

-Recent deep learning based approaches, like SSD6D~\cite{kehlSSD6DMakingRGBbased2017b}, YOLO6D~\cite{tekinRealTimeSeamlessSingle2017}, AAE~\cite{sundermeyerImplicit3DOrientation2018}, PoseCNN~\cite{YuXiang17_PoseCNN} and PVNet~\cite{SPeng18_PVNet} are the current top performers for this task in RGB images.
+Recent deep learning-based approaches, such as SSD6D~\cite{kehlSSD6DMakingRGBbased2017b}, YOLO6D~\cite{tekinRealTimeSeamlessSingle2017}, AAE~\cite{sundermeyerImplicit3DOrientation2018}, PoseCNN~\cite{YuXiang17_PoseCNN} and PVNet~\cite{SPeng18_PVNet}, are the current top performers for this task in RGB images.
 Even though they all perform evaluation on LineMOD and OCCLUSION datasets, each of them focuses on different aspects of the 6D pose estimation pipeline.
 The majority is trained on real data~\cite{tekinRealTimeSeamlessSingle2017,YuXiang17_PoseCNN,SPeng18_PVNet,OJafari17_iPose} while only SSD6D~\cite{kehlSSD6DMakingRGBbased2017b} and AAE~\cite{sundermeyerImplicit3DOrientation2018} are trained on synthetic renderings.
 Some are presented without refinement, like YOLO6D~\cite{tekinRealTimeSeamlessSingle2017} and PoseCNN~\cite{YuXiang17_PoseCNN}, while the others perform refinement.
-The most recent good performers are the deep learning based refiners, namely DeepIM~\cite{LiWJXF18_DeepIM} that acts on poses from the PoseCNN detector and the refiner of Manhardt et al.~\cite{ManhardtKNT18} that uses SSD6D poses.
+The most recent refiners are based on deep learning, e.g., DeepIM~\cite{LiWJXF18_DeepIM} that acts on poses from the PoseCNN detector and the refiner of Manhardt et al.~\cite{ManhardtKNT18} that uses SSD6D poses.